Out of all the rooms in your house which is the most prone to moisture?

 There are a variety of possible answers, but the kitchen is especially prone to dampness and moisture, due to kitchen sinks, refrigerators, and other sources of moisture.

 Having proper ventilation coupled with a reliable dehumidifier will prevent moisture from damaging food and furnishings.
 The sink, pantry, and cooking area(s) should always have proper humidity prevention.
-Otherwise, wood and metal furnishings can rot or rust from the effect of excessive moisture and lead to potential mold in your kitchen cabinets.
+Otherwise, wood and metal furnishings can rot or rust from the effect of excessive moisture, including your kitchen cabinets.

 Humidity management is a critically important part of keeping a kitchen area safe for your family.